kyma-incubator/reconciler/README.md

 Follow these steps to run Reconciler locally:

-1. Build the reconciler
+1. Build the Reconciler binary:

 ```
 make build-darwin
 ```

 2. Run Reconciler with the default configuration.
-By default, Reconciler installs all components listed in the `installation/resources/components.yaml` file.
+By default, Reconciler installs all components listed in the [components.yaml](https://github.com/kyma-project/kyma/blob/main/installation/resources/components.yaml) file.

 ```
 ./bin/reconciler-darwin local